xvik/guice-validator/README.md

 ### About

-Allows to validate service method parameters and return value using javax.validation annotations.
+Validates service method parameters and return value using javax.validation 2.0 annotations.
-Suggest to use it with [hibernate-validator](http://hibernate.org/validator/) (but can be used with other implementations).
+Used with [hibernate-validator](http://hibernate.org/validator/) (currently, the only [certified implementation](https://beanvalidation.org/2.0/)).

 Features:

-* Trigger validation on service method call
+* Service method call parameters and return value validation
 * Explicit and implicit validation modes (driven by additional annotation or directly by validation annotations)
-* Inject dependencies to custom validators
+* Guice injections work in custom validators
 * Validation groups support (as context, like transactional calls)

+For guice 4 and java 8 (binary compatible with java 11)

 ### Setup